BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Method

-\myparagraphd{Diffusion Process} Given a tree with node features $\mathbf{x}_0$, the forward diffusion process adds Gaussian noise to all the nodes in $\mathbf{T}$ steps.
+Given a tree with node features $\mathbf{x}_0$, the forward diffusion process adds Gaussian noise to all the nodes in $\mathbf{T}$ steps.
 The noisy tree node features $\mathbf{x}_t$ at time step $t$ are sampled as:

 where noise $\boldsymbol{\epsilon}_t \sim \mathcal{N}(0,\mathbf{I})$ and $\bar{\alpha}_t = \prod_{i=1}^t \alpha_i$, $\alpha_t = 1 - \beta_t $.
 The $\beta_t$ is determined by the noise variance scheduler, a linear scheduler by default.
 After the noise injection, the encoded B-rep geometry and topology are corrupted.
 For example, duplicated nodes have different features and no longer exhibit the correct topological relations.